 PCB-Containing Building Material Management

-Polychlorinated biphenyls (PCB’s) were widely used in building materials until 1979 when it was banned by EPA.
+Polychlorinated biphenyls (PCBs) were widely used in building materials until 1979 when they were banned by EPA.
 Since many University buildings were constructed during that time, this is a major program.

 The University's policy is management in-place, meaning contaminated materials are only handled or removed when found or affected by renovations, demolitions or are damaged.
 Several federal and state agencies regulate PCB building material-related activities including US EPA, PA DEP and OSHA.